 To distinguish between wild-type and hereditary ATTR amyloidosis, a blood test to screen for genetic mutations causing hATTR is necessary.
 The absence of these genetic mutations will confirm a diagnosis of wild-type ATTR amyloidosis.

-Diflunisal is a non-steroidal anti-inflammatory drug (NSAID) that has shown to bind to the TTR protein in the blood and may thereby prevent the formation of amyloid.
+- Diflunisal – Approved in the U.S. by the FDA as a non-steroidal, anti-inflammatory drug (NSAID) that has shown to bind to the TTR protein in the blood and may thereby prevent the formation of amyloid.

-Supportive treatments are important to help alleviate symptoms and improve quality of life.
+Supportive treatment: Although they do not address the underlying cause, supportive treatments are important to help alleviate symptoms and improve quality of life.
 Overall, factors such as age, general health and extent of organ damage are taken into account when deciding on treatment.

 Amyloidosis is a multi-system disease, meaning it affects multiple organs.
 It is important to be seen at a center that has experience in diagnosing and treating your type of amyloidosis.
 These centers will have a group of different specialists (i.e., cardiologist, hematologist, neurologist) who will be able to provide a comprehensive evaluation and treatment plan.
 Learn more about ARC’s treatment center finder MAP here.